hipc-book/hipc-book.github.io/_lectures/5-on-node_parallelism.md

 The **Single Instruction, Multiple Threads (SIMT)** execution model is widely used in parallel computing.
 SIMT could be thought of as a subcategory of SIMD, but where the SIMD is combined with multithreading, and each parallel element has its own independent registers and memory.

 The **Single Program, Multiple Data (SPMD)** execution model is a subcategory of MIMD often used in distributed computing.
-In SPMD, tasks are divided and distributed to run on multiple processes with different inputs in order to obtain results much more rapidly.
+In SPMD, tasks are divided and distributed to run on multiple processors with different inputs in order to obtain results much more rapidly.

 In the last unit, we were focussing very much on the SIMD aspect of Flynn's taxonomy; in this unit we'll look at SIMT and SPMD approaches on a single node.